Beam Book. Your space to reflect, focus and grow.

 These shifts have clear implications for HR.

 If organisations move away from allocating people to fixed roles, the focus shifts towards mobilising capabilities across the organisation.
-This requires a broader view on talent, including not only employees, but also freelancers and other contributors.
+This requires a broader view of talent: combining more versatile internal roles and integrated teams with specialised external expertise and partners that can be mobilised when needed.

 It also requires a different perspective on how work is organised, how autonomy is distributed and how people remain employable over time.